Jun 26, 2026

 What Is PLM and Why Do Fashion Brands Need It?

-PLM stands for product lifecycle management, a system that helps you track and manage everything that happens between your first sketch and final delivery.
-That includes product data, approvals, timelines, vendor communication, and more.
-For fashion brands, it’s the foundation for keeping collections on track.
+PLM stands for product lifecycle management, a system that helps fashion brands manage product information from the initial concept to final delivery.
+That includes product data, approvals, timelines, vendor communication, and insights gathered through market research in one place.

 But here’s the catch: most legacy PLM systems weren’t designed for the way fashion teams actually work.
 They’re slow, rigid, and cluttered with features you don’t need, while missing the ones you do.
 Designers end up spending more time formatting spreadsheets than creating products.

-Organize all product data in one place – no more scattered files or version issues.
+Store product data in one place instead of scattered files and spreadsheets

-1. Build Your PLM Strategy Around How Your Team Actually Works
+1. Build Your PLM Strategy Around How Your Team Works

 Every brand works differently, and your PLM should support that instead of forcing change.
 Before you start rolling anything out, take time to understand how your design and product development teams get things done.